phocks/phocks.github.io/_posts/2018-08-25-ghost-2-on-glitch.md

 You can delete all the extra files in `public/` etc too.

-Don't forget to go to `<your-blog>.glitch.me/ghost` and set up an admin password etc and write your first post.
+Also, don't forget to go to `<your-blog>.glitch.me/ghost` and set up an admin password etc and write your first post.

 Have fun Ghosting!